So, it’s that time of the week again, huh?

 Today, I have a solution for that too.
 And, I am thrilled to share it with you all.

-But, first I’ll shed light on how I came up with content ideas by looking at member conversations.
+But, first I’ll shed light on how I came up with some great content ideas by looking at member conversations.

-How to come up with content ideas just by looking at member conversations?
+How to create great content idea just by looking at member conversations?

 Sharing a post from Kids Nutrition and Recipes, one of my largest parenting communities below.